 top of page

-WHAT DOES MAY CONTAIN MEAN?
+WHAT DOES 'MAY CONTAIN' MEAN?

-The idea behind the 'MAY CONTAIN...' statement is to indicate if there is a risk of accidental contamination of a food with an allergen such as dairy, soy, gluten, egg, peanuts, individual tree nuts, eggs, and other major allergens during the manufacturer of the food.
+The idea behind the 'MAY CONTAIN...' statement is to indicate if there is a risk of accidental contamination of a food with an allergen such as dairy, soy, gluten, egg, peanuts, individual tree nuts, eggs, and other major allergens during the manufacture of the food.

 It is a great idea in theory as it would be really useful to know if there is a risk of cross contamination of an allergen, for example dairy or nuts or gluten.